RestAuth/RestAuthClient/doc/intro.rst

 Error handling
 --------------

-Like all client libraries, the python client library features many custom exceptions with a multi-leveled inheritance model.
+Like all RestAuth client libraries, the python client library features many custom exceptions with a multi-leveled inheritance model.
 This allows you to handle problems with whatever granularity you want.